 Meet Audrey

-I am a physics PhD student at the University of Washington, Seattle (UW).
-I completed my undergraduate degree at UW double majoring in Comprehensive Physics and Astronomy.
-As an undergraduate, I spent time as an exchange student at the University of Bristol in Bristol, UK.
-More recently, I was a US Fulbright Student and visiting researcher at the Pontificia Universidad Católica de Chile in Santiago, Chile during the 2023 academic school year.
+She completed her undergraduate degree at UW double majoring in Comprehensive Physics and Astronomy.
+Additionally, she spent time as an exchange student at the University of Bristol in the UK.
+More recently, Audrey was a US Fulbright Student and visiting researcher at the Pontificia Universidad Católica de Chile in Santiago, Chile.

-Outside of academics, I own two small businesses, biaNatural, an all-natural clean beauty skincare company, and GoSeeAudrey Tutoring, a tutoring company for students around Washington State.
-I am also the head coach for the Bellevue Junior Cheer Team and the Director of the UW Physics Program for Advanced Training in Hands-on Science (PATHS).
+Outside of academics, she owns two small businesses, biaNatural and GoSeeAudrey Tutoring.
+Audrey is also the head coach for the Bellevue Junior Cheer Team and the Director of the UW Physics Program for Advanced Training in Hands-on Science (PATHS).